alnorris/file-dialog/README.md

 - Supports CommonJS, AMD, and global
 - No JQuery needed, tiny (1.25 KB), with no dependencies
+- Supports selecting multiple files and the file type 'accepts' attribute (see examples below)
 - Support for all major browsers

 ![alt text](http://i.imgur.com/LjJlg7L.png "Logo Title Text 1")